 These are where you can tax your biceps the most and build muscle!
 They are so good because they isolate the biceps and you can’t use your shoulders or swinging the weights to do the movement.
 Only your biceps are used to lift the weight, really working them.
 Likewise, you really want to concentrate on the contraction stage of the exercise to really make tithe most effective!
 A slight twist at the pinnacle of the contraction can really work the biceps.
 This can also be done standing like this: Standing Contraction Curl

-Doing all of these exercises or combining them with a couple tricep exercises, you can really work your entire arm!
-By doing this convenient bicep workout at-home you have no excuse to skip it!
+Doing all of these exercises or combining them with a couple of tricep exercises, you can really work your entire arm!
+By doing this convenient bicep workout at home you have no excuse to skip it!

 These easy exercises will allow you to concentrate and spot-train your biceps.

 Along with your nutrition regime and a combination of tricep exercises you will have amazing toned defined arms!

 - Afterburn It: Train to Achieve the EPOC Effect - January 2, 2022

 - From the Founder: Setting Goals - December 28, 2021